Staying Warm and Safe: Space Heater, Fireplace, and Central Heating System Safety

 Make sure your furnace is in good working condition.
 Have it inspected regularly, and leave repairs to professionals.

-Get into good safety habits and teaching family members what to do in a fire or other emergency.
+Get into good safety habits and teach family members what to do in a fire or other emergency.
 Print a list of emergency phone numbers such as the police and fire departments and place them near the telephones in your home.
 Make sure that smoke detectors and fire extinguishers are in good, working condition.
-Install a sophisticated alarm system that rings at an outside service to contact the fire, police or local emergency medical service.
+Install a sophisticated alarm system that rings at an outside service to contact the fire, police, or local emergency medical service.

 For more information on making your home safer, contact the United States Fire Administration.